The-Wishlist-Co/docs/inventorySvcAPI.md

 # **Inventory API**
 An inventory item represents a physical good.
-It holds essential information about the physical good.

 There is a 1:1 relationship between a product variant and an inventory level.
 Each product variant includes the ID of its related inventory level.
 You can use the product variant ID to query the InventoryLevel resource to retrieve the location and quantity for an inventory item.